 RevitaLift Triple Power Intensive Anti-Aging Day Cream

-This cream is the cornerstone of the RevitaLift line currently, as well as one of L’Oreal’s best sellers.
+The Triple Power Intensive Anti-Aging Day Cream is currently the cornerstone of the RevitaLift line, as well as one of L’Oreal’s best sellers.
 It is formulated with Pro-Xylane, a patented ingredient developed and tested exclusively by parent company, Lancome.
 This cream addresses the key signs of aging, including wrinkles, fine lines, crow’s feet, dark circles, and sagging skin.
 It aims to create a smooth, supple feeling and firmer appearance, reinvigorating years past and restoring youth more and more with each application.